Hollywood Masonic Temple: The Masonic Temple

-When the new temple opened, it was one of the most substantial structures in Hollywood.
+When the new temple opened, it was one of the most impressive structures in Hollywood.
 It had a billiard room, pipe organ, ladies parlor, ballroom, and lodge rooms.
 One writer described the building as "unsurpassed for beauty, attractiveness and richness of equipment."
-The architect, John C. Austin, also worked on the Shrine Auditorium, Griffith Observatory, and Los Angeles City Hall.

 The Los Angeles Times described the building this way in 2002:

 It's an impassive presence that seems to transcend the ebb and flow of Tinseltown glamour — a somber Neoclassical temple that stands in stark contrast to the evolving parade of movers, shakers, panhandlers and paparazzi that have passed before it.

 The grand ballroom was opened in February 1923; the opening ball featured a program on "the evolution of dance" featuring dancer Lucille Means.
 Many of Hollywood's elite over the years have been Masons, including Oliver Hardy, Harold Lloyd, Douglas Fairbanks, W.C.
 Fields, Cecil B. DeMille, D.W.
 Griffith, John Wayne, Roy Rogers, and Gene Autry.

 During the Great Depression, many of the Masons lost their savings, and the Masons were forced to rent the ground floor to a social club that installed an illegal slot machine.
 After World War II, the Masons resumed full use of the structure, and in 1948, more than 300 people crowded into the Masonic Temple to attend a memorial service for D. W. Griffith.
 In 1969, longtime Mason Harold Lloyd was honored in a ceremony as his name was placed on the Hollywood Walk of Fame, directly in front of the Masonic Temple.

 Opera theater and nightclub

 By the late 1970s, Masonic membership had declined, and the Masons rented out ground-floor space to a restaurant.
 In 1980, the lodge moved out of the building to Van Nuys and renamed the Hollywood-West Valley Lodge.
 By 1982, the Masons could not afford upgrades to meet revised fire and seismic codes.
 The Masons sold the building to singer Rosita LaBello who converted the structure into the Hollywood Opera & Theater Company.
-The building's life with LaBello's opera and theater company was short-lived with only a few operatic productions.
-With the opera and theater company's failure, the building was sold back to the lodge.
+The building's time with LaBello's opera and theater company was short-lived with only a few operatic productions.
+At the opera and theater company's failure, the building was sold back to the lodge.